Colleges have steadily become more and more liberal about allowing students to transfer credits to them from other schools.

 You can save a great deal on your degree by transferring credits, but there are pitfalls to watch out for as you try to decide what college to transfer to:

 1) Credit hours per class.
-If you took a class in, say, communication at a previous college and want to use the credits from it to avoid having to take the class again, there will need to be an equal number of “credit hours” awarded for the course at your old and new schools.
-Credit hours given based on how often a class meets.
-A class that runs four times every week is generally a four semester-hour or credit-hour course.
-This generally is based on a calculation of one credit hour for every actual 15 class hours in the course.
+If you took a class in, say, communication at your old college and want to avoid taking it again – you will need to make sure that your new and old schools count an equal number of “credit hours” toward that course.
+“Credit hours” are a confusing concept — but they’re usually given based on how often a class meets.
+In most cases, one credit hour is given for every actual 15 class hours in the course. (continues below)

 2) Classes must relate to your new major.
 If a course you took in the past is either not part of the curriculum for your new major or does not relate directly to the subject you are studying, it’s unlikely that you will be able to transfer the credits from it.

 3) Vocational courses usually don’t transfer.
 If you took courses in auto repair, dental assisting are another vocational topic for a certificate or “terminal” degree at a community college or trade school, you probably will not be able to transfer those credits toward a new program.
 Bachelor’s and associates degrees at online and campus based schools often have a career focus, but are generally not focused on what’s traditionally called “vocational” learning.

 4) Courses you got poor grades in may not transfer.
 Many colleges only accept credit transfer only for courses you got at least a “C” on.
 Be careful to investigate this, however.
 It’s not uncommon for a school in insist that you got a “B” on a course before they’ll allow credit transfer.
 A weak grade transcript is one of the most common reasons for deciding not to transfer schools.